pschiffmann/react-rfcs/text/0000-use-for-each.md

 - `keys`: The iterable on which the loop operates.
   It should contain only strings and/or numbers, and should not contain duplicates.

-  The iterable should be a dynamic value and come from e.g. props or another hook call.
+  The iterable should be a dynamic value and come from e.g. props or another Hook call.
-  This is not a dependency array like for the `useMemo` or `useEffect` hooks, and should not be an array literal.
+  This is not a dependency array like for the `useMemo` or `useEffect` Hooks, and should not be an array literal.

 - `callback`: The function that is executed for each element in `keys`.
   It should be pure, should take a single `key` argument, and may return a value of any type.
   It may call other React Hooks.

   Hooks that are called inside `callback` use the passed-in `key` to track their state across multiple renders.
-  For example, a `useState` hook will always return the state for the same key, even if that key moves to different indexes in the `keys` iterable over multiple renders.
+  For example, a `useState` Hook will always return the state for the same key, even if that key moves to different indexes in the `keys` iterable over multiple renders.
-  Likewise, a `useEffect` hook will compare the current dependencies with the previous dependencies of the same key to determine whether to execute again.
+  Likewise, a `useEffect` Hook will compare the current dependencies with the previous dependencies of the same key to determine whether to execute again.

   If `keys` contains a new key that wasn't present in the previous render, then the Hooks for that key will be newly initialized, like it normally happens during the first render of a component.
   For example, `useMemo` will call its `calculateValue` callback, because there are no previous dependencies to compare yet.

   If `keys` doesn't contain a key that was present in the previous render, then the Hooks associated with that key are "unmounted".
-  Effect hooks like `useEffect` and `useSyncExternalStore` execute their cleanup; stateful hooks like `useState`, `useMemo` and `useRef` drop all references to their values.
+  Effect Hooks like `useEffect` and `useSyncExternalStore` execute their cleanup; stateful Hooks like `useState`, `useMemo` and `useRef` drop all references to their values.
   When that same key appears again in a subsequent render, then it gets newly initialized again.

 ### Returns